What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 BLACK BREAD is a good source of B vitamins.
 An older puppy can be given 2-3 small black crackers a day.
 An adult dog can be given 1-2 pieces of black bread per day.

-Chows are heavy-boned dogs, so for the normal formation of the skeleton, and especially the joints, they need to add gelatin.
-Gelatin is introduced from about 2.5 months to a year, it is desirable that the dog receives it every day.
-You need to start with a teaspoon, bringing the amount by 4-5 months to a tablespoon of dry gelatin per day.
-If gelatin causes loose stools (it is quite possible), you can switch to a lower dose, giving it along with rice.
-Gelatin is poured with cold water (a glass of water per tablespoon of gelatin), left for 1-2 hours (if the brand of gelatin is unknown to you (different brands swell differently), it is better to soak overnight to guarantee), and then added to food (small - a little at each feeding, older ones - once a day).
-Do not forget to consult with the breeder, tk. if the dog is heavy, he needs additional mineral supplements to support the joints.
+Chows are dogs with heavy bones, so for normal formation of the skeleton, and especially joints, they need to add gelatin.
+Gelatin is introduced from about 2.5 months to a year, it is advisable that the dog receives it every day.
+You should start with a teaspoon, increasing the amount by 4-5 months to a tablespoon of dry gelatin per day.
+If gelatin causes weak stools (this is quite possible), you can switch to a lower dose, giving it along with rice.

 PUPPY HEALTH.